 MICA is proud to be an equal opportunity employer.
-It is the policy of the College to apply recruiting, hiring, promotion, compensation, and professional development and disciplinary practices without regard to race, religion, color, age, gender, national origin, citizenship, marital or parental status, sexual orientation, disability, or any other legally protected status.
+It is the policy of the College to apply recruiting, hiring, promotion, compensation, and professional development and disciplinary practices without regard to race, religion, color, age, gender identity or expression, national origin, citizenship, marital or parental status, sexual orientation, disability, or any other legally protected status.
 Further, our College provides reasonable accommodation to persons with mental or physical disabilities.

 The College is committed to employing only those who are authorized to work in the United States and does not unlawfully discriminate on the basis of citizenship or national origin.

 In compliance with the Immigration Reform and Control Act of 1986, each new employee, as a condition of employment, must complete the Employment Eligibility Verification Form I-9 and present documentation establishing identity and employment eligibility within three working days of the employee's date of hire.
 Any employee with an expiring work authorization must renew the authorization or the employee will be considered to have voluntarily resigned.
 Former employees who are rehired must also complete the Form.
 All offers of employment are conditioned upon the receipt of satisfactory evidence of an employee's authorization to work in the United States.